jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This is the main
 mechanism by which Microdata natively supports something like linked data.
-Other URLs used throughout Microdata do not provide this linkability, and the assumption is that consumers would have a built-in knowledge of the vocabulary used for item types and properties in order to make sense of the data.
+Other URLs used throughout Microdata do not provide this linkability, and the assumption is that consumers will have a built-in knowledge of the vocabulary used for item types and properties in order to make sense of the data.
 Microdata does not adhere to the "follow-your-nose principle, whereby vocabulary authors are encouraged to provide a machine-readable description of